easazade/android_long_task/README.md

 //you can listen for shared data update
 //observe.listen is not good naming, I know.
 I'll change it in future updates.
-AppClient.observe.listen((json) {
+AppClient.updates.listen((json) {
    var serviceDataUpdate =  AppServiceData.fromJson(json);
    //your code
 });

 var resultJson = await AppClient.execute(initialSharedData);
 var serviceDataResult = AppServiceData.fromJson(resultJson);

 ```
+- `AppClient` is the interface that allows you to communicate with ForegroundService from application side dart-code. `AppClient` methods must only be called from the application side
+- `AppClient.execute()` has a returned type of your shared-data in json which is the result of your background task and will be set from `serviceMain` by calling `ServiceClient.endExecution(serviceData)` and if you don't call it at all `AppClient.execute()` in above code will be finished and won't return anything
-* you could also use `AppClient.getData()` to get the last data. if the ForegroundService is running it will return the last changes. if ForegroundService is stopped the initial data will be returned. if you have not called `AppClient.execute()` at all `null` will be returned
+- you could also use `AppClient.getData()` to get the last data. if the ForegroundService is running it will return the last changes. if ForegroundService is stopped the initial data will be returned. if you have not called `AppClient.execute()` at all `null` will be returned

-* `AppCient` is the interface that allows you to communicate with ForegroundService from application side dart-code. `AppClient` methods must only be called from the application side

 # ToDo list